ZORALab/Fonts/README.md

 The fonts are primarily selected based on the type of projects we engaged in.
 Usually, the selected fonts are used for:

+1. License compliances
+  1. Free for commerical and non-commerical use.
+  2. Re-distributable as per se.
+  3. Attribution to original authors.
+  4. Clear license file in case of legal dispute.
-1. Graphic design work
+2. Graphic design work
+  1. Used in any of our graphics project.
-2. Video processing (design and presentation)
+3. Video processing (design and presentation)
+  1. Used in any of our videos project.

-Our documentations primarily and strictly use Noto Family (sans, mono, and serif).
+Our documentations are primarily and strictly using Noto Family (sans, mono, and serif).
 It is rare to see us use other fonts for work and coding purposes.